Medically reviewed by Drugs.com. Last updated on Jan 15, 2023.

 - Liver disease or

-- Seizures, history of—Use with caution. olanzapine may make these conditions worse.
+- Urinary retention (problems with passing urine), or history of—Use with caution.
+Olanzapine may make these conditions worse.

 - Diabetes or

-A nurse or other trained health professional will give you olanzapine in a clinic, community health center, or hospital. olanzapine is given as a shot into one of your muscles.
+A nurse or other trained health professional will give you olanzapine in a clinic, community health center, or hospital.
+Olanzapine is given as a shot into a muscle.

 Your doctor may give you a few doses of olanzapine until your condition improves, and then switch you to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.